Mentors-Outreach/mentors-outreach/faq.md

           We ask users to re-verify emails on a periodic basis.
 This allows us to update each user’s status and it allows us to give each user access to the appropriate channels.
         content_align: left
         actions: []
         actions_align: left
-        actions_width: auto
-        image_alt: lorem-ipsum
-        image_position: top
-        image_width: fifty
-        image_align: left
-        image_has_padding: false
-        type: grid_item
-      - title: What features are offered?
-        title_align: left
-        content: >
-          Mentors Outreach provides multiple discussion forums where you can connect with other professionals:

-          *   A private community to discuss all things work-related with just your co-workers

-          *   A public community where you can engage with the entire Mentors Outreach community

-          Additional features include: group chats, 1:1 conversations, Access exclusive opportunities, Coffee chats with peers and more.
-Please note that some features are only available on either app or web.
-        content_align: left
-        actions: []
-        actions_align: left